BLUEBL0B/Secret-Sing-Box/Client-Guidelines/Sing-Box-Windows-en.md

 ![w4](https://github.com/user-attachments/assets/d35d5648-e593-4ab5-9afb-f8e8a2201f41)

-Then press OK
+Then press OK.

 -----

 ### Click on the shortcut to connect to the server

-Do not close the terminal window while connected to proxy
+Do not close the terminal window while connected to proxy.

-To disconnect, click on the terminal window and then press Ctrl + C
+To disconnect, click on the terminal window and then press Ctrl + C.